 Failure to Return.
-If at the expiration FML, the employee is able to return to work but chooses not to do so, the district may require the employee to reimburse the district's share of insurance premiums paid during any portion of FML when the employee was on unpaid leave.
+If, at the expiration of FML, the employee is able to return to work but chooses not to do so, the district may require the employee to reimburse the district's share of insurance premiums paid during any portion of FML when the employee was on unpaid leave.
+If the employee fails to return to work for a reason beyond the employee's control, such as a continuing personal or family serious health condition or a spouse being unexpectedly transferred more than 75 miles from the district, the district may not require the employee to reimburse the district's share of premiums paid.

 District Contact.
-Employees that require FML or have questions should contact the Office of Human Resources at 584-6400, for details on eligibility, requirements, and limitations.
+Employees that require FML or have questions should contact the Human Resources Office at 956-584-6400 for details on eligibility, requirements, and limitations.